shaftoes/linux-insides/Initialization/linux-initialization-2.md

 Where:

-* `Offset` - is offset to entry point of an interrupt handler;
+* `Offset` - offset to the entry point of an interrupt handler;
 * `DPL` -    Descriptor Privilege Level;
 * `P` -      Segment Present flag;
 * `Segment selector` - a code segment selector in GDT or LDT
 * `IST` -    provides ability to switch to a new stack for interrupts handling.

-And the last `Type` field describes type of the `IDT` entry.
-There are three different kinds of handlers for interrupts:
+* `Type` - indicates the type of interrupt handler

+There are three different type of handlers for interrupts:

 * Task descriptor
 * Interrupt descriptor
 * Trap descriptor

 Interrupt and trap descriptors contain a far pointer to the entry point of the interrupt handler.
 The principle difference between these two types is how the CPU handles `IF` flag.
 For Interrupt descriptors, the CPU clears the `IF` flag to prevent other interrupts from taking control while the current interrupt handler executes.
-After that current interrupt handler executes, CPU sets the `IF` flag again with `iret` instruction.
+After that current interrupt handler executes, the CPU sets the `IF` flag again with `iret` instruction.

-Other bits in the interrupt gate reserved and must be 0.
-Now let's look how CPU handles interrupts:
+Other bits in the interrupt gate are reserved and must be 0.
+Now let's look at how the CPU handles interrupts:

-* CPU save flags register, `CS`, and instruction pointer on the stack.
+* the CPU saves the flag's register, `CS`, and instruction pointer on the stack.
-* If interrupt causes an error code (like `#PF` for example), CPU saves an error on the stack after instruction pointer;
+* If interrupt causes an error (like `#PF` for example), the CPU places it on the stack after the instruction pointer;
-* After interrupt handler executed, `iret` instruction used to return from it.
+* control is returned to the calling function after the instruction handler has executed using the `iret` (interrupt handler) instruction.

 Now let's get back to the code.